 - Egg yolk lecithin is used in pharmaceutical products.

 Some seasonal flu vaccines can contain egg protein.

 As a word of warning, it is possible for some flu vaccines to contain egg protein.
-The CDC publishes a seasonal statement on the current status of which vaccines are safe for patients that have an adverse egg protein reaction.
+The CDC has a great article on safety issues with vaccines.

 In the EU, wine must be tested for egg.

 Ovalbumin from egg whites is used as a clarification aid in wine-making.
 The clarification process is used specifically with tannin-rich red wines.
 The amount used varies greatly among wine producers.
 In addition, wine must be tested for milk and sulphites.
 There is an AlerTox Wine kit for testing wine for all three.

 - Individuals with egg allergy should also avoid eggs from duck, turkey, goose, quail, etc., as these are known to be cross-reactive with chicken egg.